CorrelAid/correlaid_website/README.md

 displayed in German.
 If its "en", the page is displayed in English.
 The locale route parameter determines the page content in two ways:

-1. Its given to a store (if its undefined, its set to "de") to make it easily available in +page.svelte files.
+1. Its given to a store (if its undefined, it is set to "de") to make it easily available in +page.svelte files.
 In the Header and Footer component this store is used to call the translate function via a derived store that accesses the locale store (src/lib/stores/i18n.js), which extracts the